finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## Active Sprint
 - Cards: Preview on mouse-over
-- Game-Play: Face-Up Stacks (Always reveal the top card)
 - Game-Play: Combine Stacks when dropped on each other
 - Game-Play: Put Card on bottom of Stack when Stack is dropped on Card
+- Game-Play: Face-Up Stacks (Always reveal the top card)

 ## Backlog - 2023 Q1
+- Cards Explorer & Deck Editor: Add sorting + Sort Menu
 - Game-Play: Label which player is moving cards
 - Game-Play: Support multiple card selection
 - Game-Play: Name-Plates indicating player seats